-Level of choice and control Investment options Leave your money in the default investment option Default option - if you don't make an investment choice, your account will be invested in the Diversified (MySuper) option.
+Level of choice and control Investment options Leave your money in the default investment option - if you don't make an investment choice, your account will be invested in Diversified (MySuper) option.
 Select from our pre-mixed options and leave the rest to us Pre-mixed options - a selection of options that combine various investment types (also known as 'asset classes').
 We manage the mix of these asset classes, while our fund managers manage the investments.
 Build your own strategy by selecting from our range of sector-specific options Sector-specific options - a selection of asset class options managed by fund managers.
-Suitable if you wish to choose your investment sectors but not your individual investments.
-DIY through NGS Self-Managed DIO - your choice your way The NGS Self-Managed DIO allows greater choice and control when investing.
-The DIO provides access to a choice of ASX-listed companies, exchange traded funds (ETFs) and term deposits, giving you the freedom to structure your own investment strategy in much the same way as a self-managed fund allows.
+Suitable if you wish to choose your investment sectors for your super account.